mavnn/mavnn.github.com/source/_posts/2015-09-27-easynetq-process-management.markdown

 We also need to wire up all the various stages in our process to know which other message to publish next.
 And it would be good if storing the template and model data happened concurrently, because we're message based and why not?
 And finally, the client only wants the email sent if we can generate it within 15 seconds.
 Did we not mention that?

 EasyNetQ provides one way of dealing with this, by allowing for what it calls a request/response pattern.
-But we found out the hard why that this still suffers from a few problems: at a practical level, it doesn't scale very well for services that need to handle a lot of requests.
+But we found out the hard way that this still suffers from a few problems: at a practical level, it doesn't scale very well for services that need to handle a lot of requests.
 On a conceptual level it assumes that the service that issued the request will be around to process the response.
 That's an assumption that we really don't want if we're using a message bus to help us provide high availability.